serin03/branch_collaboration/README.md

-Opensource SW# practicing git branching and merging
+practicing git branching and merging